North Sails NEWS

 North Sails Expert Per Andersson explores fashion and function in the striking look of black sails on the water, and explains why sails may come in different shades of black.

 Black has not always been the fast look for sails, but lately more and more black sails are showing up on the water.
 Why?
 The simple answer is that many sails are now made with carbon fibers—the strongest load-carrying material in sails—and carbon is black.
-If some sails seem even blacker to you than they did a few years ago, you may be noticing North’s 3Di sails, a product that has gained market share over the last half dozen years.
+If some sails seem even blacker to you than they did a few years ago, you may be noticing North’s 3Di sails, a product that has gained significant market share since it first was introduced.
 Many sailmakers use carbon in their sails, but typically the carbon is laminated between layers of polyester or Mylar film, so it does not look completely black.

 Early on, to make a more consistent and solid look on our RAW product, we began to pigment the aramid fibers because they simply looked better black, mixed with carbon and Dyneema fibers.
 “Dyneema fibers are not available with black pigment but with only a small amount of Dyneema in our 3Di sail structure, a small amount of pigment in the adhesive produces a solid black surface.”

-Many sailmakers have followed the trend toward black sails in recent years.
+Many sailmakers have followed the trend toward black sails.
 Most add a “light skin” or taffeta on top of the film to achieve the black look!
 Others simply add a non-woven layer of colored polyester material to make the sails black.